 If you’re slightly older (30-35+) or have more yen to spare, you can book into a regular hotel or a Japanese inn (ryokan) for a bit more privacy and peace.
 You’ll find everything from simple family-run affairs to luxury 5-star joints (get out, non-cheapo!) in Asakusa.
 We’ve kept our focus on the lower and mid-range options.
 Unless otherwise specified, all of the hotels below offer free wifi.
-Check with the establishment about meal options.
+You’ll need to check with the establishment about meal options.

 HOTEL MYSTAYS Asakusa

-From 3,600 yen a night, you can stay at the boutique Kangaroo Hotel or its annex, the cleverly named Kangaroo Hotel Side B. Compared to some of the other hotels, this place is a little further away from Asakusa proper, with the closest station being Minami-Senju (10 minutes from the hotel).
+For a reasonable sum per night, you can stay at the boutique Kangaroo Hotel or its annex, the cleverly named Kangaroo Hotel Side B. Compared to some of the other hotels, this place is a little further away from Asakusa proper, with the closest station being Minami-Senju (10 minutes from the hotel).
 However, you can rent a bike from the reception, which makes getting around easy.

 Ryokan Asakusa Mikawaya Honten